Long Beach Criminal Defense Attorney

 It is critical, therefore, in light of the Kelly case, that medical marijuana patients have their physician state on the recommendation the exact quantity the physician deems medically appropriate.

-Not all the news for medical marijuana patients has been good.
-A recent a set back occurred when the California Supreme Court refused to take action after an employee was fired only because he had failed a drug test at his work.
+The medical marijuana law does not protect patients who’s employers give drug tests.
+The California Supreme Court refused to take action after an employee was fired only because he had failed a drug test at his work.
 There was no evidence that the patient had used on the job or that it had effected his work performance.
-Nonetheless, the firing was not disturbed.
 (Gary Ross v.
 Ragingwire Telecom.
-Inc., decided January 24, 2008.)
-The bad news for Mr. Ross, unfortunately, is not the worse that can happen to medical marijuana patients.
-Medical marijuana patients are regularly prosecuted throughout California, Los Angeles County and the Long Beach Courts.
+Inc.)

 B. THE PEOPLE VERSUS MEDICAL MARIJUANA PATIENTS

-Having a doctor's recommendation is a lawful defense to cultivation and possession of marijuana only if that recommendation was obtained prior to an arrest or citation for unlawful marijuana activity.
+Only a doctor's recommendation obtained prior to an arrest or citation for unlawful marijuana activity will provide a defense.
 (People v.
 Rigo, 1999.)
 A verbal recommendation by a physician is sufficient under the law, however, a written recommendation is preferable and is the best way to prevent an unlawful arrest or citation in the first place.
-The best practice for patients is to keep a copy of their doctor's recommendation in their possession whenever they have possession of marijuana as well as in any area where medicinal marijuana is being grown.
+The best practice for patients is to keep a copy of their doctor's recommendation in their possession whenever they have possession of marijuana or are in an area where medicinal marijuana is being grown.

-There has been some good news from the California Courts concerning medical marijuana.
+Marijuana seized improperly from patients should be returned.
 In November of 2007, a California Court of Appeal ordered the Garden Grove Police Department to return seized marijuana to a patient.
 The Court held that the medicine must be given back to the patient even though federal law prohibits dispensing marijuana.
-Under the current state of the law, therefore, patients may petition the court to return their lawfully possessed marijuana taken by the police and later determined to be lawfully possessed pursuant to the Compassionate Use Act.
+Patients may petition the court to return their lawfully possessed marijuana seized by the police and later determined to be lawfully possessed pursuant to the Compassionate Use Act.

 A medical marijuana patient who is prosecuted for marijuana activity can use the current medical marijuana laws without being forced to prove that a "serious illness" is involved.
 Neither judges nor juries may "second-guess" a doctor's determination of medical necessity.
 (People v.
 Spark, 2004.)

 Any person who needs to use marijuana medicinally should be familiar with the laws governing medical marijuana.
-Always retain a copy the the doctor's recommendation in any area where medical marijuana is kept, grown or used, and above all, remain silent and request an attorney when the police become involved.
+And it is always wise to remain silent and request an attorney when the police become involved.
 If arrested, contact an experienced criminal law attorney promptly.

 C. PROSECUTION OF MEDICAL MARIJUANA COOPERATIVES

-In September of 2009, a local Long Beach newspaper reported that L.A.
-District Attorney Steve Cooley announced that medical marijuana dispensaries are illegal and would be prosecuted.
-The month prior, a California Court of Appeals decision, People v.
+In 2009, the California case of People v.
 Hochandel, ruled that simple dispensaries may not qualify as a "collective" and can violate California's medical marijuana law.

 A lawful cooperative must be nonprofit and follow other dictates of the California's medical marijuana law.
 A cooperative should not be opened without necessary pre-planning.
 Prosecution and seizure of medicine and other assets can result from a raid by law enforcement.